rbeeli/TermPlot.jl/docs/src/examples/axes.md

 # Axes

-This page walks through axis features progressively, from the default numeric axes to labels, dates, dual axes, log scaling, and linked axes across panels.
+This page walks through axis features progressively, from the default numeric axes to labels, dates, date-times, dual axes, log scaling, and linked axes across panels.

 The charts below are generated during the docs build.